Abram, Texas

 Abram is an unincorporated community and census-designated place in Hidalgo County, Texas, United States.
 Its population was 2,067 as of the 2010 census.
-Prior to 2010, the community was part of the Abram-Perezville census-designated place with nearby Perezville.
 The community was named after Texas Ranger Abram Dillard, who was a resident of the area.

 Geography

 According to the U.S. Census Bureau, the community has an area of 3.580 mi2; 3.391 mi2 of its area is land, and 0.189 mi2 is water.

 Education

 Abram is served by the La Joya Independent School District.
 Schools serving the CDP include Guillermo Flores Elementary School and JFK Elementary School, C. Chavez Middle School, and La Joya High School.

+Demographics

+Prior to 2010, the community was part of the Abram-Perezville census-designated place with nearby Perezville.